ai-xiaihai/AC215_RadIQ/README.md

 ![WandB training_Screenshot](./images/wandb_training.png)

 **Kubeflow**
+- We set up a complete ML workflow (in *src/workflow*) that executes three tasks: image preprocessing, splitting, and serverless training.
+Each task is executed by a Docker Container, which contains a cli.py file that gives developers flexibility to control the subtasks.
+The *cli.py* in *src/workflow* allows us to complete all tasks in one line.
+- How to run the workflow:
+    (a) Enter *src/workflow* and run __./Docker-shell.sh__;
+    (b) Run __Python cli.py__ with options.
+Options include:
+    1. __-p__: download raw data from GCP bucket; preprocess the data; and upload the preprocessed data to GCP bucket
+    2. __-s__: download preprocessed data from GCP bucket; split the data; and upload the splitted data to GCP bucket
+    3. __-m__: download splitted data from GCP bucket; train the model on Vertex AI
+    4. __-a__: execute all above tasks in the workflow.
+- More flexible operations can be found inside the containers that handle multiple subtasks.
+For instance, if we simply want to download the raw images from GCP bucket, we can go to *src/data-preprocessor*, run *./Docker-shell.sh* and run *python cli.py -d* inside container to download data.

 **Model Distillation**
 - Since our model has several components, we first identified the bottleneck in inference speed and memory.
 We found that the image encoder (ResNet50-based) is the bottleneck.
 The image encoder part of the multimodal model is ~6x slower than the (BERT-based) text encoder during inference.
 We trained a ResNet18-based student model by model distillation.